Challier/home/_posts/2017-02-20-making-anagrams.md

 date:         2017-02-20 09:00:00 +0200
 menu:		  main
 author:       "Victor"
-categories:   hackerrank
+categories:   codingpro
-tags:         hackerrank anagram making solution
+tags:         coding interview anagram making solution
 excerpt:      Coding interview problem, making anagrams

 # POSTS LIST
-class:       "hackerrank"                         # config bg-color to post list card (1..6)
+class:       "codingpro"                         # config bg-color to post list card (1..6)

 description: >                                # config description to post list card How many characters do you need to remove to make two strings anagrams of each other?
 Solution using a dictionary.